ThomasZeman/Notes/XamarinAndroidOnLinux.md

 - /t:PackageForAndroid does not run zipalign and signing.
 - Build for Debug and Release and do debug and release signing by yourself.

+Debug APKs are much bigger under Linux than under Windows because assemblies get embedded.
+And this is because of:
+"
+Property reassignment: $(AndroidUseSharedRuntime)="False" (previous value: "true") at /usr/lib/mono/xbuild/Xamarin/Android/Xamarin.Android.Common.targets (188,2)
+Property reassignment: $(EmbedAssembliesIntoApk)="True" (previous value: "false") at /usr/lib/mono/xbuild/Xamarin/Android/Xamarin.Android.Common.targets (196,2)
+"

+which depends on

+ <_XASupportsFastDev Condition=" Exists ('$(MSBuildThisFileDirectory)Xamarin.Android.Common.Debugging.targets') ">True</_XASupportsFastDev>

+which evaluates to false because file *Debugging.targets seems not to be part of the linux package.

+- Usage of ProGuard is broken with the current version (8.3.99).
+Symptoms: App starts but hangs.
+Reason: https://github.com/xamarin/xamarin-android/issues/1331 > Disabled ProGuard.
+Difference in size for my current app is ~2kb.

 ### Check signature

 jarsigner -verify -verbose -certs my_application.apk